keisukekondokk/moransi/README.md

 # MORANSI: Stata module to compute Moran's I

-The `moransi` command computes Moran's $I$ statistic to test for global spatial autocorrelation in Stata.
+The `moransi` command computes Moran's *I* statistic to test for global spatial autocorrelation in Stata.

 ## Install